manekovskiy/octopress-blog/source/_posts/2014-07-20-how-to-configure-comemu-task-for-github-for-windows-portable-git.markdown

 Starts a separate window to run a specified program or command.
 {% endcodeblock %}

 That's it!
-Now you are free to create and use a new task for ConEmu:
+Now following task for ConEmu will work as expected:

 `*cmd /k Title Git & "%LOCALAPPDATA%\GitHub\PortableGit_054f2e797ebafd44a30203088cd3d58663c627ef\git-cmd.bat"`